Graduate School

 The Pembroke Center is a feminist research center devoted to critical scholarship on the struggles faced by people across national and transnational contexts whose gender identity or sexual orientation make them targets of epistemological, medical, economic, ontological, and other social violence.
 Since its founding in 1981, the Pembroke Center has sought to confront societal challenges across borders by interrogating the foundations of categories used to differentiate and hierarchize individuals and groups—including gender, sexuality, race, ethnicity, religion, nationality, citizenship, and class—and how those categories intersect and mutually produce each other.

 The Pembroke Center invites applications from fifth- or sixth-year graduate students.
 This fellowship is designed for students who would benefit from interdisciplinary teaching experience or from experience working at an interdisciplinary academic journal.
-One or two will serve as teaching assistants for the Introduction to Gender and Sexuality Studies class in Fall 2024 (20 hours per week), with the spring 2025 semester being a research fellowship.
+One or two will serve as teaching assistants for the Introduction to Gender and Sexuality Studies class in Fall 2025 (20 hours per week), with the spring 2026 semester being a research fellowship.
 Candidates familiar with critical methods and foundational questions in GNSS preferred.
 One or two will serve as an editorial assistant for differences: A Journal of Feminist Cultural Studies; this will be a half-time position (10 hours a week) for two semesters.
-Journal proctors will work closely with the editors on submissions as well as assist with editorial tasks and contribute to special issue ideas.
+Journal proctors work closely with the editors on submissions and assist with editorial tasks, as well as help to generate ideas for special issues.

-Candidates should be versed in critical or cultural theory and interested in current trends and debates in the humanities, especially in gender and sexuality studies.
+Candidates for the editorial position should be versed in critical or cultural theory and interested in current trends and debates in the humanities, especially in gender and sexuality studies.
 Excellent writing skills in English are essential.
 Applicants’ preferences for teaching or editorial positions, where indicated, will be taken into consideration.
-Proctors will be encouraged but not required to participate in Pembroke Center programming, including the Pembroke Research Seminar, which will be led in 2024–25 by Professor Macarena Gómez-Barris and titled “Unwriting the Anthropocence: A Call to Experiment.”
+Proctors will be encouraged but not required to participate in Pembroke Center programming, including the Pembroke Research Seminar, which will be led in 2025–26 by Professor Juliet Hooker, Royce Family Professor of Teaching in Political Science, and titled "The Civic Work of Monuments."

 Population Studies and Training Center (PTSC) is able to host one or more fellows.
-The contact person for this program is the Training Program Director, Margot Jackson.
+The contact person for this program is the Training Program Director, Andrew Foster.

 The PSTC welcomes applications from 5th or 6th year students in the social sciences.
 Applicants will be selected based on the quality of their research and its contribution to population studies.
 Priority will be given to students who have shown interest in and commitment to population studies through prior participation in the PSTC training program and population-related coursework.